Metron-Project/metron-project.github.io/blog/2026-10-01-september-update/index.md

 slug: september-2026-update
 title: September 2026 Updates
 authors: [bpepple]
-tags: [api, bugfix]
+tags: [api, ui, bugfix]
 date: 2026-10-01
 ---
 <!-- DRAFT: work in progress, being filled in as the month goes on. -->
-During September the series list endpoint picked up new fields and a serializer consolidation, the API cache invalidation work from [last month](/blog/august-2026-update#api-response-caching) was extended to close its remaining staleness gaps, and a 500 error on invalid API lookups was fixed.
+During September the pull list page was redesigned around upcoming releases, the series list endpoint picked up new fields and a serializer consolidation, the API cache invalidation work from [last month](/blog/august-2026-update#api-response-caching) was extended to close its remaining staleness gaps, and a 500 error on invalid API lookups was fixed.
 The issue endpoint also gained a `cover_date_range` filter, a bug that dropped `Retry-After` from some 429 responses was fixed, and Mokkari shipped an opt-in rate-limiter pacing gate plus connection pooling.
 Here's everything that landed so far, plus the usual bug fixes and quality-of-life improvements.

 <!-- truncate -->